lkytal/translatorplus/README.md

 ## Features

-Translate your selection using google translation, the result will show up in statusbar.
+Translate your selection using google translation, the result will show up in the status bar.

 ### How to use